 Vast areas of high moorland and artic-tundra sit above craggy dark corries.

-Popular hills and mountains, typically with well-defined paths, introduce many people to the pleasures of hill-walking, running and climbing
+Popular hills and mountains, typically with well-defined paths, introduce many people to the pleasures of hill-walking and climbing.

 No Munros, but plenty of other hills with character.
 The remote areas in Galloway give way to more accessible hills nearing the populated Central Belt.